beginning of content

 How do I prepare for a colonoscopy?

-You might have some minor side effects from the bowel preparation, including:
+You might have mild side effects from the bowel preparation such as:

 During the procedure

-The procedure is usually performed as day surgery.
-You will be monitored in recovery for an hour or two after the procedure until your sedation wears off.
+The procedure usually takes place as day surgery, so you won't need to stay overnight.
+You will stay in a recovery area until your sedation wears off.

 After the procedure

-Afterwards, you may feel drowsy, and will need to arrange for somebody to help you get home.
-It is also recommended that you arrange to have someone stay with you the night after your colonoscopy.
+You may feel sleepy after the procedure due to the sedation or anaesthetic.
+You will need somebody to help you get home.
+It is also a good idea to have someone stay with you the night after your procedure.
+Straight after sedation, you should not:

-Your doctor or nurse will also give you instructions on how to look after yourself at home, including:
+You should feel better the next day.
+Your doctor or nurse will give you instructions on how to look after yourself at home including:

-Complications during or following a colonoscopy are rare.
-However, the potential risks of the procedure include:
+Complications during or after a colonoscopy are rare and include:

 Are there alternatives to a colonoscopy?